3rd Armoured Division (Syria): Role in the civil war

+In 2011, the division was under the command of Maj.
+Gen. Naim Jasem Suleiman.
+The 65th Brigade was under the command of Brig.
+Gen. Jihad Mohamed Sultan.
 Human Rights Watch accused the division of involvement in the suppression of protests at the beginning of the Syrian Civil War.
 Specifically, the division was alleged to have been involved in the violent suppression of protests in Douma and Daraa in April 2011.
 In Douma, the division was allegedly involved in arbitrary arrests, the looting of homes, and the shooting of unarmed protesters.